Althaf-ahammed/ms-machine_test/DOCUMENTATION.md

 ### Figma Design

-- The provided Figma design was implemented as per the specifications, keeping in mind the pixel-perfect accuracy and responsiveness.
-- **Layouts**:
-  - Desktop and mobile layouts were carefully considered to ensure seamless transitions between different breakpoints.
+The provided [Figma design](https://www.figma.com/design/hSiCim0DOie4YLY4OVJI3t/Machine-Test-%2F%2F-MS?node-id=0-1&t=vLjSTW7kw7YfsWNe-1) was closely followed to ensure pixel-perfect implementation. **Tailwind CSS** was utilized to rapidly prototype and refine the layout, ensuring alignment with the Figma specifications.

+### Key Design Elements

-  - Flexbox and CSS Grid were used for layout structure, utilizing Tailwind CSS utility classes for alignment and spacing.
+- **Layout**: Built using responsive layout techniques such as Flexbox and CSS Grid with Tailwind CSS for rapid iteration.

-### Responsiveness

-- The application was made fully responsive using Tailwind CSS’s responsive utility classes.
-- Media queries were automatically handled by Tailwind, ensuring that elements resize, reposition, or hide based on the viewport size.
+- **Components**: Each section of the page was split into reusable React components, ensuring that the code remains modular and scalable.
+- **Icons**: `react-icons` was used to add vector icons as per the design.

 ---